What is collagen protein?

-Collagen protein powder is not only free from dairy, sweeteners and additives, but a high quality, premium collagen powder is also free from all these nasties.
-Collagen is therefore a very pure, clean and easy to absorb protein which can help keep hunger at bay and also provide our bodies with the essential building blocks it needs to heal, repair, grow and renew.
+Edible Health collagen protein powder is not only free from dairy, sweeteners and additives, but a high quality, premium collagen powder is also free from all these nasties.
+Collagen is therefore a very pure, clean and easy to absorb protein, which can help keep hunger at bay and also provide our bodies with the essential building blocks it needs to heal, repair, grow and renew.

 How to add collagen protein into your diet